User friction can be a huge cause of churn, and if not handled properly can tank your SaaS product.

 In other words, structural friction is user frustration at an otherwise ideally-functioning product.
 We can break structural friction down into three more categories.

-Emotional Friction—emotional friction happens when a user experiences either of the previous examples and develops a negative attitude about your product.
+- Emotional Friction—emotional friction happens when a user experiences either cognitive friction or interaction friction and develops a negative attitude about your product.
 Emotional friction may be witnessed in internal messages between employees angry with a tool or task.
 Even if a product solves the user's root problems, emotional friction can hinder them from giving a product a second shot.

 There are plenty of products that users complain about but still buy and use.
 The most popular is likely Salesforce.
 Most sales professionals believe Salesforce is a powerful but unintuitive tool, but given Salesforce’s ecosystem, wouldn’t consider using anything else.
 In rare cases, friction may be perceived as a good thing.
 For instance, users may appreciate friction when utilizing a banking app because it implies better security.

-Without tackling user friction head-on, your product will not reach its full potential.
+Without tackling user friction head-on with a product adoption process, you will frustrate users and your product will not reach its full potential.

 Metrics to Measure User Friction

-Before we can tackle user friction, we need to understand where it is happening.
+Before we can tackle user friction, we need to understand where it is happening by detecting user friction and its sources.
 There are a number of techniques you should implement to determine where user friction exists in your product.

-For journeys where the user’s mission is clear, then measure if they were able to accomplish it.
+For a user journey where the mission is clear, then measure if they were able to accomplish it.
 For the earlier example of creating a ticket, a user needs to actually reach the end of that flow to accomplish their goal.
 If that drops off early, there’s a good chance that that region is a source of friction.

 Of course, some users may abandon your product for reasons outside your control.
 Perhaps they received a funny text and got distracted, or maybe their toddler started screaming from across the house.
 With any product, there are going to be befuddling user journeys that cannot be explained because you weren’t there.
 That’s okay.
 What matters are trends and repetitive examples of user journeys that are interrupted at the same points.

-Time-to-outcome (TTO).
+- Time-to-outcome (TtO).
 Determine an ideal time it should take for a user to achieve an outcome by either sampling your best user’s journeys or your employees.
 Then examine how long it takes for the average user to accomplish an outcome.
 Stay clear of the worst users—they are likely distracted by matters outside your control or don’t need your product.
 Instead, focus on the users that are successful but slow.
 Examine how much time they spend per step and cross-examine that with your best users.
-Using this method should reliably uncover sources of user friction.
+Using this method should reliably identify user friction.

 The Measurement Tools

-There are fundamentally two major techniques to measure the aforementioned metrics.
+There are fundamentally two major techniques to measure the aforementioned metrics and identify user friction or spot user frustration signals.

 Session recording is rarely successful without event-based journeys being recorded.
 Otherwise, your product designers will be unable to reliably find and aggregate findings on session recordings without an event-based journey database to triage through.